aspose-cells/Aspose.Cells-Products/cells/en/java/merger/merge-ods-to-xlsx/_index.md

 {{% blocks/products/pf/agp/content h2="How to Merge ODS to XLSX File Using Java" %}}

- In order to merge ODS to XLSX file, we’ll use [Aspose.Cells for Java](https://products.aspose.com/cells/java) API which is a feature-rich, powerful and easy to use document manipulation and merging API for Java platform.
+ In order to merge ODS to XLSX file, we will use [Aspose.Cells for Java](https://products.aspose.com/cells/java) API which is a feature-rich, powerful and easy to use document manipulation and merging API for Java platform.